 5. Changes in Soil Structure

 The death of many soil organisms (e.g., earthworms) in the soil can lead to alteration in soil structure.
-Apart from that, it could also force other predators to move to other places in search of food.
+It could also force other predators to move to other places in search of food.

-Organic methods of farming are being supported, which do not use chemical-laden pesticides and fertilizers.
-The use of plants that can remove pollutants from the soil is being encouraged.
-However, the road ahead is quite long, and the prevention of soil pollution will take many more years.
+Organic farming methods are being supported, which do not use chemical-laden pesticides and fertilizers.
+Using plants that can remove pollutants from the soil is also encouraged.
+However, the road ahead is quite long, and soil pollution prevention will take many more years.

 6. Poisoning of the Underground Water Table

 Soil pollution also leads to the poisoning of the underground water table.
-Since this water is stored beneath the layers of the soil, the toxins in the soil could easily percolate slowly and steadily into the water table.
+Since this water is stored beneath the soil layers, the toxins in the soil could easily percolate slowly and steadily into the water table.

-We must also remember that this is the water that is available for consumption and usage through wells and tube wells.
+We must also remember that this water is available for consumption and usage through wells and tube wells.
 When such toxic water is consumed or used over a period of time, it causes a lot of ill effects on our health.
-Diseases like arsenic poisoning, food poisoning, and others are caused by the prolonged consumption of this toxic underground water.
+The prolonged consumption of this toxic underground water causes diseases like arsenic poisoning, food poisoning, and others.
 These diseases could also prove to be quite fatal.

 Possible Solutions to Soil Pollution